Sure Dividend

 Competitive advantages in industrial applications can be challenging, given that some competitors make similar products for most applications.

-However, over the years, Caterpillar has built itself into one of the largest players in lucrative end markets such as construction, energy, and mining.
+However, over the years, Caterpillar has become one of the most significant players in lucrative end markets, including construction, energy, and mining.

-However, Caterpillar is certainly not immune from recessions, as slowdowns in the global economy are generally accompanied by lower commodity prices and slowing construction spending.
+However, Caterpillar is certainly not immune to recessions, as global economic slowdowns are generally accompanied by lower commodity prices and slower construction spending.

 These factors took a major toll on Caterpillar’s bottom line during the Great Recession, as its earnings were devastated, if only briefly.